<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 • Targeting inefficiencies in the process.

-• Creating a plan for process improvement.
+• Creating a plan for continuous process improvement.

-Employee onboarding and training
+Employee Onboarding and Training

-It’s not unusual to have an employee’s first couple of days filled with paperwork and forms.
+It’s not unusual to have an employee’s first couple of days be filled with paperwork and forms.
 They are often stuck in a room checking boxes, reading policies, and signing documents.
 It’s not a great introduction to your company culture.
 By automating the HR onboarding process to complete many tasks electronically before someone’s first day, a new employee can spend a minimal amount of time with paperwork and instead get involved with their new team right away.
 It sets the tone for the rest of their time with your company.

-Transparency and collaboration
+Transparency and Collaboration

-No one wants to admit they are a bottleneck in the process, so there is often a lot of blaming and finger-pointing in a broken process.
+No one wants to admit they are a bottleneck in the process, so there is often a lot of blaming and finger pointing in a broken process.
 By giving employees a stake in mapping out the process, they can more graciously see where bottlenecks are and offer suggestions to correct the causes.
 The issues that are brought forth become less about the person and more about the process as everyone can see the full picture.

 When you map and document work processes, it’s easier to roll out changes with buy-in, consistency, and accountability.
 Employees have better visibility into work processes and better clarity of ownership.
 When employees are brought into the mapping process and given the voice to help improve it, the entire system becomes more transparent.
 This leads to a more collaborative culture where employees have a clear understanding of accountability in the organization.

-Elevation of work
+Elevation of Work

-By participating in process mapping, employees also gain a greater understanding of how their individual contribution is important to operational excellence in the organization – and also how they might be able to impact organizational change positively in the future.
-Employees feel good when they understand their role and their impact to the company.
+By participating in process mapping, employees also gain a greater understanding of how their individual contribution is important to operational excellence in the organization – and how they might be able to impact organizational change positively in the future.
+Employees feel good when they understand their role and their impact on the company.

 We also know that employees today want more flexibility in how and where they work.
 When processes are streamlined, automated, and digitized, they can be accessed from anywhere.
 An employee no longer needs to be tied to a file cabinet, and instead may be able to work remotely or from a different office location.
-This can greatly improve the morale, retention, and ability to hire for that role.
+This can greatly improve morale, retention, and the ability to hire for that role.

 angle_down_right